quintel/documentation/docs/contrib/load-shifting.md

   <img src="/img/docs/contrib/load-shifting/demand-peak.png" alt="Chart of the summed load, with the peak load of 14 MW highlighted" />
 </figure>

-The peak load is multiplied by the `availability` of the load shifting node to set the input and output capacity of the merit order participant.
-For example, if the peak load is **14 MW** and the availability is set to **0.25 (25%)**, the capacity of the load shifting participant is set to **3.5 MW** (14 MW ⨉ 0.25).
+The peak load is multiplied by the `availability` of the load shifting node to set the output capacity of the merit order participant.
+The output capacity is then multiplied by the `input_capacity_from_share` to determine the input capacity.

+For example, if the peak load is **14 MW** and the availability is set to **0.25 (25%)**, the output capacity of the load shifting participant is set to **3.5 MW** (14 MW ⨉ 0.25).
+If input_capacity_from_share is set to 0.5, the input capacity is set to **1.75 MW**.

 :::caution Availability
 If in the node file the `availability` attribute is set to zero, no load shifting will occur!
 Don't forget to set an `availability` in the input used to enable load shifting.